ybdarrenwang/DuplicatedPhotoFinder/README.md

 =======================
 Find, browse and manually remove similare photos in a folder.

-Note for now the algorithm only checks if adjcent photos are duplicates.
+Note the algorithm only checks if adjcent photos are duplicates.
 The use case is when someone has taken similar photos consecutively for later choose and edit purpose.

-One can choose between the 3 below as the measure of image difference:
-1. SIFT & K-Means based cosine distance (default)
-2. Mean absolute difference
-3. Mean square difference

 Platforms tested
 ----------------